 How to Dry and Store Fresh Pasta

 Leave the pasta uncovered in a dry area for 12 to 24 hours, gently stirring and turning it a few times.
-A fan can be a big help ensuring your homemade pasta dries quickly and evenly.
+A fan can be a big help in ensuring your homemade pasta dries quickly and evenly.
 Don't use too much flour, especially if it is hot outside or inside your home.
 The humidity might cause issues.
+You can use one of these pasta drying racks if you want.

 When the pasta is completely dry (it should snap when you twist it, not bend), store it airtight at room temperature.
 It will only last a few days at room temperature, so if you are not going to be using it during that time, simply put it in an airtight container and freeze it.